Frederick Vining

-Frederick August Vining (4 November 1790, London–2 June 1871, Camberwell) was an English actor.
-His first appearance on the stage was at Gravesend, after which we worked at provincial theatres at Bath and Norwich.
+Frederick August Vining (4 November 1790 – 2 June 1871) was an English actor.
+His first appearance on the stage was at Gravesend, after which he worked at provincial theatres at Bath and Norwich.
 He went on to perform in London and was manager of the Theatre Royal, Haymarket.
-He was part of an extensive family of actors.
+He enjoyed considerable repute in his heyday and was included in a collection of brief biographies of the principal actors and actresses of the British stage published in 1824 by Sherwood, Jones & Co.

 Family

-He was the son of Charles Vining, a silversmith in Kirby Street, Hatton Garden in 1790.
+He was the son of Charles Vining, a silversmith in Kirby Street, Hatton Garden, and was born in London in 1790.
 The actor George Vining was Frederick's nephew.
+They were part of an extensive family of actors.